 Smart devices like your big screen and TV Boxes are conquering homes, making them smarter and tech-filled unlike before.
 That being said, smart devices come with plenty of hidden tricks, and we've gathered some tips for you on how you can make full use of your electronics.

-Turn your Smartphone into a remote control
+Tip #1: Turn your smartphone into a remote control

 Just like the Google Chromecast series, they will require your Smartphone to act as a remote control every time you're using the device.
 Although TV Boxes do come with sleek, lightweight remote controls, using them to type something on your TV is not the fun at all.
 That’s when your smartphone comes in.